Worship at Spirit Garage

-Spirit Garage gathers for worship Sundays – Live and online.
+Spirit Garage gathers for worship Sundays – Live and streaming.

 What to expect when you come

-We begin with a welcome song and an opening song.
+We begin with a welcome song.
 Participation is optional, sing, dance, clap along if you like, or feel free to just sit and listen.

-After the opening music, the pastor will welcome everyone, talk about art options and other ways to participate in worship and introduce the theme for the day, usually with a poem.
+After the opening music, the pastor will welcome everyone and introduce the theme for the day, usually with a poem.
 Then we take a moment to prepare for worship and begin our worship in the name of a God who is still creating, still sustaining, and still saving us in all kinds of ways.

 If you for your own reasons would prefer to receive a blessing, you can come forward with your arms crossed in front of you.
 And if you for your own reasons would prefer to just stay in your seat, or check out some of the art projects, you’re welcome to do that too.
 Just know that you are welcome to fully participate in communion if you desire it.